ShawnWx2019/MetMiner/README.md

 # 'EnvName' is generated based on the current time for convenient traceback
 load("workdir/EnvName.rda")
 ```
 This will allow you to further manipulate and analyze the data as necessary.

+For LC-MS data processed by Compound Discoverer (CD) or other software, you first need to export the intensity data for both the precursor and fragment ions.
+The order of the fragments is arranged based on their intensity.
+This data should be organized into the table format: [CDLC-MS.xlsx](https://github.com/ShawnWx2019/MetMiner/blob/main/CDLC-MS.xlsx).
+The column name in bold-red is necessary.
+Then, you can generate a Triple Quadrupole Mass Spectrometry (TQMS) method using the `MDAtoolkits::mrm_selection_cd` function.